-Start with your chosen theme front-page and visualise the content for your site.
+Start with your chosen template for the homepage and visualize the content for your site.

 On a piece of paper draw out the wireframe for your selected homepage and start to mark in the projects and pages you would like to feature.

-The images below shows two different wireframes for each of our templates and you should use these to draw out a plan for your site.
-You can find your project wireframe by visiting the Site>Theme section of your EHQ admin area.
+The images below show two different wireframes for each of our templates and you should use these to draw out a plan for your site.
+You can find your project wireframe by visiting the Appearance > Homepage Editor section of your EngagementHQ site.